qasimabdullah404/qasimabdullah404.github.io/_posts/2024-03-05-argocd-setup.md

 ## What we are going to setup

-In this post, we are going to cover how to setup ArgoCD to maintain the Kuberenetes applicatio state
+In this post, we are going to cover how to setup ArgoCD to maintain the Kuberenetes application state.

 ## Prerequisites